 Comprehensive examinations corresponding to the student’s areas of study are administered at the conclusion of the student’s coursework.
 Most students take three comprehensive examinations; biblical studies majors may take four.
-The student should consult their supervisor for guidance in preparing for these exams.
+The exams will include two in their major concentration and one exam in their minor.

 Additional preparation beyond what has been required for seminars and colloquia will normally be expected.
-Students majoring in Biblical Studies, Biblical Theology, Old Testament, and New Testament are required to pass a biblical language comprehensive exam.
+Students majoring in Biblical Studies, Biblical Theology, Old Testament (Hebrew), and New Testament (Greek) are required to pass a biblical language comprehensive exam.

 Registering For Comprehensive Exams